simeononsecurity/simeononsecurity.ch/content/articles/reviving-old-servers_-tips-for-upgrading-legacy-systems/index.en.md

 > Tip: It is recommended to perform a trial migration and validation with a subset of data before migrating the entire dataset.
 This helps identify and address any issues or challenges early on.

-* **Integration with existing systems**: The new system needs to be seamlessly integrated with existing systems to ensure smooth data flow and interoperability.
+* **Integration with existing systems**: The new system needs to be smoothly integrated with existing systems to ensure smooth data flow and interoperability.
 * **APIs and data connectors**: use APIs and data connectors to facilitate data integration between the legacy system and the new system.
 * **Data synchronization**: Establish mechanisms for real-time or periodic data synchronization between the legacy system and the new system to ensure data consistency and accuracy.